 You can't have Christmas without these traditional Polish kifli (kiflies).
 These Eastern European walnut cookies are delicate, buttery, and perfect for any time of year.
 But if you're looking for an easy and melt-in-your-mouth dessert to celebrate holidays, this recipe is exactly what you need!

-In a large bowl, using a pastry blender, blend the butter into the flour creating a coarse, crumb-like consistency.
+Prepare dry ingredients: Using a food processor or a pastry blender, blend the butter into the flour, creating a coarse, crumb-like consistency.

-In a separate bowl, mix the egg yolks and sour cream.
-Add to flour mixture.
-Blend and knead lightly until mixture is like pie dough.
-Shape into small, walnut-sized balls, cover, and refrigerate overnight (makes about 52-56 balls).
+Make the Dough: Add the flour mixture to the egg mixture.
+Blend and knead lightly until the consistency is like a pie dough.
+Shape into small, walnut-sized balls, cover, and refrigerate for at least an hour.

-To a medium bowl, add 2 tablespoons each of all-purpose flour and sugar.
-Take half the balls out of the refrigerator and place in flour/sugar mixture.
+Coat the dough balls: Whisk together two tablespoons of all-purpose flour and two tablespoons of sugar in a medium bowl.
+Take half of the dough balls out of the refrigerator and roll them into the flour/sugar mixture.
 Keep the rest chilled.

 Make sure to roll your dough very thin, or it will puff up and crack.